clemsonciti/Workshop-R-ML/_episodes/06-Training_Tree.md

 ---
 # Supervised Learning training

-## Train model using Decision Tree
+## Training the model using Decision Trees
--   Tree based learning algorithms are considered to be one of the best and mostly used supervised learning methods.
--   Tree based methods empower predictive models with high accuracy, stability and ease of interpretation
--   Non-parametric and non-linear relationships
--   Types: Categorical and Continuous
+-   Decision trees can take inputs where some variables are numerical and some are categorical
+-   Very handy when dealing with demographic data (gender, age, education level)
+-   Works for continuous or categorical outputs
+-   Very flexible, can capture complex relationships between inputs and outputs
+-   Easy to interpret
+-   Training could be slow
+-   Prone to overfitting
 ![image](https://user-images.githubusercontent.com/43855029/114233972-198a7280-994c-11eb-9f4f-da4ed958961e.png)

 ### Spliting algorithm